-Please refer to the MD&A in the financial section of this report for detailed schedules and analysis of the District's operating results for the fiscal year ended June 30, 2019.
+Please refer to the MD&A in the financial section of this report for detailed schedules and analysis of the District's operating results for the fiscal year ended June 30, 2021.

 Long-Term Financial Planning - New capital improvement facilities are categorized as either, Replacement, System Upgrade or Expansion facilities.
 Replacement and System Upgrade facilities are currently funded from replacement and capital reserves, primarily on a pay as you go cash basis.
 These reserves are funded annually by a combination of capacity fees, water availability charges, property taxes, and excess operating and non-operating revenues.
-The District had previously obtained SRF financing for a reservoir cover and liner replacement project and is pursuing additional SRF financing to leverage reserve funds for other waterline replacement projects.
-Expansion facilities are typically funded by project proponents and dedicated to the District for ownership, operation and maintenance.
-Capacity fees are based on a buy-in approach to the District's current asset and replacement reserve account values and are used primarily for replacement and system upgrade projects.
-However, an incremental component to the capacity charge is included when the district invests in expansion facilities for specific benefit areas.
+The District has increased its leverage of available funding through State Revolving Fund (SRF) financing by establishing a process to apply for funding on a yearly basis.
+Three pipeline replacement projects, Oat Hill Discharge, Lilac Road, and Gordon Hill Road were submitted by June 30, 2021.

 Facilities which are identified and budgeted annually for replacement are selected from a facility replacement priority list included in the district's master plan.
-A 2020 Update to the District's Water Master Plan was completed in April 2020, and categorized replacement projects in 0-5, 5-10, 10-20 and 20+ year priority groups.
-Facilities for replacement and their priority are identified through a process which assesses a combination of factors, including age, condition, and the critical nature of the facility.
 In addition, the replacement of existing facilities can be triggered by the County of San Diego road improvement projects that require the relocation of facilities.
 Private development projects can also provide an opportunity to participate in the replacement of an existing facility or system upgrade when there is a benefit to the overall district system.

-The District had previously applied and received a funding commitment from the State of California for a CWSRF (Clean Water State Revolving Fund Loan) to finance the Woods Valley Ranch Wastewater Expansion Project located in the Central Valley Area of the District.
+The District had previously applied and received a funding commitment from the State of California for a Clean Water State Revolving Fund (CWSRF) Loan to finance the Woods Valley Ranch Wastewater Expansion Project located in the Central Valley Area of the District.
+Assessment District No. 2012-1 (AD 2012-1) was formed over the participating properties to fund the repayment of the CWSRF Loan.
+In 2020, Community Facilities District No. 2020-1 was formed over the Park Circle development (formally within AD 2012-1) to fund the additional wastewater facilities needed for the project and assumed its share of the existing AD 2012-1 debt.